 There are pros and cons to the usage of a hybrid cloud solution.
 Many of the reasons, either way, depend on the organization’s desired outcomes.
 Companies should assess their risk tolerance and carefully consider how risk is managed.
 Pros for the usage of a hybrid cloud solution are:

 - Better management of workloads.
 Balancing workloads and access to data with a hybrid cloud solution will help improve the availability and performance of services.

 - Improved utilization of IT resources.
 When tracking IT asset utilization, many organizations may find that utilization is very low, and it may be more cost-effective to move those workloads to a public cloud as needed instead of having IT assets that are not used for long periods consuming financial resources.

 - Management of big data and improving big data analytics for organizational decision support.
 Big data management is enhanced with hybrid cloud solutions and data warehouses that can be public or private cloud solutions.

 - Improve time to market for services.
-With public cloud IT assets readily available, organizations do not have to go through the timely provisioning of on-premise IT assets and make services available to customers anywhere around the globe.
+With public cloud IT assets readily available, organizations do not have to go through the timely provisioning of on-premises IT assets and make services available to customers anywhere around the globe.

 Vendors of cloud solutions make the maintenance of IT components and capabilities easier.
 Infrastructure is becoming more of a commodity and many organizations can see cost savings using the cloud.
 Shifting the focus to business strategy and viewing hybrid clouds as an enabler of the business increases agility, competitiveness, and customer focus of the outcomes supported by hybrid cloud solutions.